- THE 11 CHANGES

 For more thoughtful politicians on the left, this episode – and in fact, there may be more than only one – will help them see the futility of treating the most productive segments of society as mere cows to be milked.
 Having seen the light, these politicians may finally begin to agree that another approach is necessary.

-Second, there will be an entire country – somewhere – that will go to the wall financially, and this time, it will not be bailed out.
-Technically the country will be bankrupt, its debt worth pennies on the dollar, its currency unwanted and its exchange rate dropping through the floor.
+Second, there will be another high-profile municipality somewhere - a major city or perhaps even an entire country - that will go to the wall financially, and this time, it will not be bailed out.
+Technically, it will be bankrupt, unable to meet obligations (in particular, think government pensions), its debt worth pennies on the dollar, and if it is a country, its currency unwanted and its exchange rate dropping through the floor.

-After this sobering event, what the world will witness over the following three or four years will be an exodus from that country of a significant proportion of its talent and potential – an unaffordable loss of human capital.
-This will essentially condemn the country to an oblivion lasting at least a generation.
+After this sobering event, what the world will witness over the following three or four years will be an exodus from that city/country of a significant proportion of its talent and potential – an unaffordable loss of human capital.
+This will essentially condemn it to an oblivion lasting at least a generation.

 Here’s why.
 In such a place, there is simply no future for any young professionals with talent or promise: